 If there is one thing that can be said of the Yellowstone wolf reintroduction, it is that everything about it is changing the science of wolves.
 When the first wolves stepped cautiously out of their pens in the Lamar country on the northeastern edge of Yellowstone National Park in 1995, biologists were breaking new ground.
 No one in the history of mankind had actually caught three wild packs of wolves, removed them miles from their homes, and released them somewhere else.
 But that is exactly what we did in 1995 when fourteen wolves from Hinton, Alberta, were released into the Yellowstone’s Lamar Valley and again in 1996 when seventeen more wolves came to Yellowstone courtesy of the U.S. Fish and Wildlife Service.
 Later that summer, 10 wolf pups from a pack in Montana were added to the mix, bringing the number of wolves reintroduced to Yellowstone to forty-one.

-Today, Yellowstone country is once again wolf country, as it was in the 1800s.
+Almost a decade later, Yellowstone country was once again wolf country, as it was in the 1800s.
 Here in this intricate ecosystem that sprawls across 18 million acres of Wyoming, Idaho and Montana, is a bit of what once was.
 Nowhere else in this country will you be able to see the land like this with its full complement of creatures, from the great grizzly, to the pronghorn, to the wolf, to the nearly-lost bison.
 This is what we have been wise enough to keep.
 Until that March day in 1995, it was missing but one component-the wolf.
 Today, Yellowstone is whole.

 Wolves make many a trip to Yellowstone complete.
 As the author and naturalist Jim Halfpenny wrote in his excellent book, Yellowstone Wolves In the Wild, “Wolves are visible somewhere in the park virtually every day.”

-Today, almost a decade since wolves were released into the park, the wolf population in and around Yellowstone has grown tremendously.
+After wolves were released into the park, the wolf population in and around Yellowstone grew tremendously.
 By the end of 2003, 306 wolves inhabited the greater Yellowstone ecosystem.
-This spring, wolf pups were born in dens around the ecosystem and the howl of the wolf will be heard on ridgelines that have been absent of that song for 100 or more years.
-Wolves now are found south to the Wind River Range in Wyoming and north into the Gravelly Range in Montana.
+That spring, wolf pups were born in dens around the ecosystem and the howl of the wolf will be heard on ridgelines that have been absent of that song for 100 or more years.
+Wolves were found south to the Wind River Range in Wyoming and north into the Gravelly Range in Montana.

 From the very beginning, when the wolves were released into the ecosystem in 1995, they have been extremely visible.
 That first summer, wolves of the Crystal Creek pack were seen right from the road in Lamar Valley.
 As a result, visitation to our nation’s first national park has jumped considerably.
 That visibility has delighted not only the layman, but the scientist.